aafshinfard/ExSV/README.md

 ## Cite

-* paper to be submitted soon.
+* pre-print will be available in Feb 2018.

 ## Copyright (c) 2017